Today, I am guest posting for the lovely and super talented Monica Bhide.

 What I want to say is, the thought was always there, somewhere in a tiny corner of my mind.
 But, this happened when Monica hosted a book giveaway (Imperfect spirituality) a short while back where I got lucky enough to win.
 On that pretext, mails exchanged and then, the moment presented itself.
 I was so kicked, I couldn’t stay put.
 Monica made it all look so easy.

 And, she chose this simple yet classic dessert, among the three.

 Sajjige [pronounced suh-gee-gay, kannada] is special to me.
 Don’t judge it by its simplicity or the ingredient being semolina.
 It is so dear, that I am serving it with a story and a chuckle on the side.

-And, while you are there, no hurry.
-Take your time to browse and read her columns, stories and writings.
+You can read this Sajjige story at Monica’s website.
+Read her columns, stories and writings.
 She has magic in her words…

 You’re still here?
 As you can see, I went berserk with the photo shoot (like I always do?!).
 Hope you enjoyed this picture overloaded post.

 1 heaped tbsp sultana raisins

 Pour water and milk into a medium-sized heavy bottom pot or saucepan and bring to a boil.